 As you consider different CRM systems, remember to choose a solution that will not only solve your short-term problems, but will also address any issues you anticipate having in the future.
 Although it may be tempting to focus only on your sales or marketing challenges for now, the right CRM should also come with the flexibility to grow with your business and help you expand into new markets.
 After all, the last thing you want is for your technology to box you in.

 About Oro Inc. Oro was founded in 2012 by industry leaders in open-source business application development, and is the company behind OroCRM, OroCommerce, and OroPlatform.
-Prior to founding Oro, its senior leadership team helped turn Magento into a leading eCommerce platform.
+Prior to founding Oro, its senior leadership team helped turn Magento into a leading eCommerce web development company.
 Oro is committed to delivering innovative solutions that will further improve the customer experience.